hazelcast/fraud-detection-python/README.md

 # Before you start
 Make sure you have
 * A Google Cloud Kubernetes Engine (GKE) cluster with 4 nodes.
-Each with
+Each with:
     * 8 VCPUs and
     * 8GB memory
-* Your Google Cloud user has
+* Your Google Cloud user has:
     * The `Owner` Role in the Google Cloud Project your GKE cluster is running on OR
     * A role containing the `container.clusterRoleBindings.create` permission.
 This perms is included in `Kubernetes Engine Admin`